refractproject/refract-spec/namespaces/api-description-namespace.md

 ### Resource (Element)

-The Resource representation with its available transitions and attributes.
+The Resource representation with its available transitions and its data.

 #### Properties